Visited Patients 2022

 Water Well donated

-Sennayit is 24 years old.
-Thanks to funding from Engera, she trained as a midwife eight years ago at Hossana Health Science College.
-There were no midwives at the Zizencho health center, and she did not have medical experience, but she wanted to learn more about midwifery.
+Through a scholarship from Engera, Sennayet trained as a midwife eight years ago at the Hossana Health Science College.
+At that time, there were no midwives at the Zizencho health center, and she did not have medical experience, but she wanted to learn more about midwifery.
 Sennayet is now the most experienced midwife out of the nearest nine health facilities.
 She plans to continue her professional development and further her skills.

-Dawit is 23 and has been working at the Zizencho health center for five years.
-He is an only child and therefore the only supplier for his family and comes from a very disadvantaged background.
-Previously he worked in the field for a daily wage.
-However, with Engera funding, he earned a three-year degree from Hossana Health Science College.
-He now he has a steady job as a lab technician.
-Now he has a secure job and stability; he wants to get a degree to increase his salary.
+Dawit is 23 years old and has been working at the Zizencho Health Center for five years.
+He is an only child and thus the sole provider for his family and comes from very disadvantaged background.
+He used to work in the fields for a daily wage.
+However, with Engera's support, he was able to earn a three-year degree from Hossana Health Science College.
+Now he has a permanent job as a lab technician.
+Now he has job security and stability; he wants to get a degree to increase his salary.

 After working in the clinic for six years with a diploma, Endale received a scholarship to study for a degree.
 He has also received training in dentistry and, once a week is responsible for extracting teeth.
 He also carries out outreach which includes giving people their vaccinations.

 He says: "Attat hospital is 52 kilometers away.
 When a mother is in labor without medical care nearby she will likely die because she can’t walk to Attat hospital.
 Our society is uneducated.
 They are a rural society.
 Many elderly people live in this countryside.
 The youth don’t go to school.
 Now that the clinic is here, many mothers come, and after they give birth, we care for them.
 We give them clothes and encourage them.
 If they are at risk, we give maternal care. "